- Many people want to know how to achieve a Lean supply chain.

 Within Lean, there are several techniques, with reorder points being just one of them.
 This book proposes that the strongest approach leverages both schools of thought.
 The trick is determining which segments of the product location database should go out on which school of thought.

-A significant difference between Lean and MRP or more accurately Lean versus procedural-based supply and production planning primarily has to do with the replenishment trigger.
+A significant difference between Lean and MRP or, more accurately, Lean versus procedural-based supply and production planning primarily has to do with the replenishment trigger.
 Supply and production planning procedures such as MRP, heuristics, allocation, cost optimization, and inventory optimization work off projections, while Lean replenishment works off an immediate need.
-At least this is most often the case, as there are some reorder points which calculate based upon projections.
+This is often the case, as there are some reorder points that calculate based upon projections.

 Reorder points can be calculated in several ways.
 For instance, they can be calculated differently based upon whether the demand history is lumpy or stable.

 Lean adherents propose that the standard mathematics of everything from the standard supply and production planning methods to Economic Order Quantity are incorrect and can be improved upon by reducing order quantities.
-Lean proponents make accurate points that the way that MRP and other supply and production planning software is implemented and run in most companies leaves a significant opportunity for improvement.
+Lean proponents make accurate points that MRP and other supply and production planning software are implemented and run in most companies, leaving a significant opportunity for improvement.

 It is also true that there is less than meets the eye with some of the most popular and well-known inventory calculations.
 For instance, EOQ often leaves out some considerations outside of ordering and holding costs.
-While there are many varieties of EOQ formulae that can be pulled from research papers, there is also considerable complexity involved in using these more advanced formulae.
-It is difficult to find a formula that incorporates all the dimensions of factors that should set the economic order quantity – and of course, only the more basic EOQ formulae tend to be available in enterprise software.
+While many varieties of EOQ formulae can be pulled from research papers, there is also considerable complexity involved in using these more advanced formulae.
+It isn’t easy to find a formula that incorporates all the dimensions of factors that should set the economic order quantity – and of course, only the more basic EOQ formulae tend to be available in enterprise software.

 The standard dynamic safety stock formula is also problematic and much less useful than generally proposed – as is covered in the book Safety Stock and Service Levels: A New Approach.